John MacNab was a professional driving instructor (Approved Driving Instructor, ADI).

 Assuming that your learner actually uses the exterior mirrors to begin with (you should be so lucky), you will soon know if they have adjusted them correctly.
 If they have adjusted either exterior mirror incorrectly, they will lean sideways until they can see the side of their own car in that particular mirror, the better to understand what they are looking at.

 In later lessons, impress upon your learner that the mirrors will be used in a minimum of pairs, usually starting with the interior mirror.
-The mirrors are used before signalling, moving in, moving out, changing lanes, slowing down, braking, turning right or left or even before thinking.
+The mirrors are used before signaling, moving in, moving out, changing lanes, slowing down, braking, turning right or left, or even before thinking.
 The Driving Standards Agency is very rigid in its interpretation of the use of mirrors.
 The examiner may allow the candidate some leeway on some faults, but every missed mirror check will be marked down as a ‘driver fault.’
 Remember that ‘driver faults’ are cumulative.
 16 driver faults will fail a driving test.

-To all of my readers, I hope you have found this article to be helpful.
+I hope you have found this article to be helpful.
 Safe driving!

 The trainee manual I quote above was written by an Approved Driving Instructor (ADI); RAC Registered Instructor (RAC.RI); Institute of Advanced Motorists Instructor for Private and Commercial vehicles (IAM Instructor); Royal Society for the Prevention of Accidents, Class 1 Gold (RoSPA Class1).